OncoCyte (NYSE:OCX) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of OncoCyte (NYSE:OCX – Free Report) in a research report report published on Friday.
-The brokerage issued a sell rating on the stock.
+StockNews.com assumed coverage on shares of OncoCyte (NYSE:OCX – Free Report) in a research note published on Tuesday.
+The firm issued a sell rating on the stock.

-OncoCyte (NYSE:OCX – Get Free Report) last issued its quarterly earnings results on Thursday, May 11th.
+OncoCyte (NYSE:OCX – Get Free Report) last announced its quarterly earnings results on Thursday, May 11th.
 The company reported ($0.04) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.12) by $0.08.
-The business had revenue of $0.30 million for the quarter, compared to analyst estimates of $0.50 million.
+The business had revenue of $0.30 million during the quarter, compared to the consensus estimate of $0.50 million.

 About OncoCyte